MarRoth93/MCP-research-server-with-Gemini/README.md

 3. **Inside Prompts**
    Look for any text that includes `'add path here'` and update it with your preferred local directory path.

-> 📝 Tip: Use absolute paths like `C:/Users/yourname/Documents/parsed` for best results.
+ Tip: Use absolute paths like `C:/Users/yourname/Documents/parsed` for best results.

----

-Let me know if you want a `.env`-based version instead.